PersonHood/OpSec/OpSecPre.md

       - see all of the above
    - Tell them **Q** sent you
       - **Not!**
+- No self-defense
-- No self-defense, even if you are a lawyer
+   - even if you are a lawyer
+   - 'specially if

 ### Subterfuge